-3.5 Creating a Business Process
+4.4 Creating a Business Process

-The BPMN Designer enables to model Business Processes according to BPMN 2.0.
-To create an executable Business Process, you can drag empty process components from the palette or repository files to the workplace, and configure the corresponding properties in the Properties vie w.
+The BPMN Designer enables you to model Business Processes according to BPMN 2.0.
+You can drag both empty activities from the palette and files from the Projects view to the drawing area and configure their properties in the Properties view in order to create an executable Business Process.

-The Free-flow mode additionally allows to use the BPMN Designer as plain BPMN drawing tool with an extended BPMN palette where the run/debug functionality is disabled.
+The Free-flow mode additionally offers the option to use the BPMN Editor as a plain BPMN drawing tool with an extended BPMN palette, where the run/debug functionality is disabled.